 More than two thousand of NIIEFA facilities were designed as inventions.
 Units designed in NIIEFA are being successfully operated in many scientific research and industrial organizations of Russia, CIS countries, Bulgaria, Hungary, Germany, Egypt, India, China, Cuba, USA, Finland, France, Japan, Korea.

-NIIEFA personnel includes: Academician of Russian Academy of Sciences Glukhikh V. A., eight academicians and correspondent members of industry associations and international research and engineering academies, nine professors, more than a hundred of doctors and candidates of sciences.
-The Institute is having a Post Graduate Course and a Council considering scientific degree dissertations.
+During the period of its existence, the following people have worked at the Institute: Academician of the Russian Academy of Sciences V. A. Glukhikh and correspondent members of industry associations and international research and engineering academies, nine professors, more than a hundred of doctors and candidates of sciences.
 More than 50 books, monographs, inventions and patents, scientific papers and reports by NIIEFA specialists published both in Russian and English.

 More than 250 specialists of NIIEFA were awarded by Russian government with orders and medals for creation and implementation of electrophysical devices.
 6 specialists awarded with Lenin Prize, 46 are the laureates of USSR State Prize, 16 are the laureates of USSR Council of Ministers Prize, 5 are the laureates of Russian Federation Government State Prize.